jonessarae/data_science_projects/finding_donors/README.md

 To view finding_donors.ipynb, one will need iPython Notebook installed.

 ### Code

-Code for this project is provided in the finding_donors.ipynb notebook file.
+Code for this project is provided in the finding_donors.ipynb notebook file and report.html.
-Another file, visuals.py, can be found at
-        DSND_Term1/projects/p1_charityml/visuals.py

 ### Run